 - Blackadder II - Blackadder and Melchett are being held prisoner by "Ludvig the Indestructible".
 Melchett doesn't have much hope of escape, but Blackadder thinks differently.
 Once Ludvig himself leaves for England, that just leaves the guards, who do the exact same thing every day (and even narrate it while they do so).
 When are at they at their weakest?
 When they make insulting pelvic thrusts.
 Trust Blackadder to punch the hard one.

 Blackadder: Germans are sticklers for efficiency and I've been watching their routine.
-I've selected the moment when they're at their most vulnerable...
+I have selected the moment when they are at their most vulnerable.